GalaxysHub/Video-Poker-Jacks-or-Better/README.md

 ## Game Features

-Click the Pair+ region to make a pair plus bet.
+Click on a card to keep it.

-Click the Ante region to make an ante bet.
+Click draw to discard unselect cards and draw new ones.
+Click Deal to deal new hand.

-Double click a stack to remove it.
+Change bet size by clicking arrows before dealing new hand.

 ## Third Party Contributions